jackrichterwx/jackrichterwx.github.io/README.md

-# jackrichterwx.github.io
-Personal website for Jack Richter
+# Jack Richter, PhD Candidate
+## Climate and Space Sciences and Engineering
+## University of Michigan